daoudeddy/fsolar_modbus/README.md

-# FSolar - Modbus
+# Felicity Solar Inverter - Modbus

 [![GitHub Release][releases-shield]][releases]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]
 [![Community Forum][forum-shield]][forum]

-\*\* **This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by FSolar** \*\*
+\*\* **This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Felicity Solar Inverter** \*\*

 ## Introduction

-A Home Assistant custom component which communicates with FSolar H-series inverters and derivatives without using FSolar's cloud.
+A Home Assistant custom component which communicates with Felicity Solar Inverter H-series inverters and derivatives without using Felicity Solar Inverter's cloud.

-This means that you're not reliant on FSolar's cloud infrastructure, so HA keeps working when the cloud goes down.
+This means that you're not reliant on Felicity Solar Inverter's cloud infrastructure, so HA keeps working when the cloud goes down.
 You can also read solar production etc in real-time, rather than once every 5 minutes.

 Depending on your inverter model, you can also set charge periods, work mode, min/max SoC.